 A key to the success of Public Access to Defibrillation (PAD) programs is the strategic distribution of AEDs (Automated External Defibrillators) in the community.
 Leaders and advocates spend countless hours debating the placement of each AED, and for good reason: American Heart Association recommendations aim for defibrillation within three minutes of a cardiac arrest.
 Simply put, the placement of more AEDs in densely populated areas improves the likelihood that an AED will be nearby when someone has a cardiac arrest.
 When combined with high-quality CPR, early defibrillation significantly increases a victim’s chance of survival.

 This story takes us to the north shore of Plum Island, a small Massachusetts barrier island that is split between four governing municipalities.
-After a neighbor suffered a heart attack on the island, resident Peggy Poppe started the Plum Island Foundation to raise funds for two defibrillators and outdoor AED enclosures for placement on the island.
-The group raised enough money through private donations to purchase this lifesaving equipment and donate them to the municipalities of Newbury and Newburyport.
+After a neighbor suffered a heart attack on the island, Peggy Poppe formed a resident committee to develop ways to improve the response to a similar emergency.
+With the help of the Plum Island Foundation, funding was raised through private donations for two defibrillators and outdoor AED enclosures to be placed on the island in the municipalities of Newbury and Newburyport.

 The first AED and enclosure was installed in Plum Island Center in Newbury earlier this year.
 The placement features a robust outdoor AED cabinet which protects the lifesaving equipment from the harsh weather conditions typical of a New England island.
 Additionally, an emergency telephone was installed so that bystanders would be able to contact emergency dispatchers to report a problem and access the locked AED cabinet.